-You can make kim chi at any time of the year, from a whole range of vegetables including cabbage, daikon radish, watermelon radish, turnip, carrot, fennel, cucumbers.
+Even though traditionally Kimchi is not vegetarian, a wonderful version can be made that is vegetarian.
+You can make it at any time of the year, from a whole range of vegetables including cabbage, daikon radish, watermelon radish, turnip, carrot, fennel, cucumbers.
 Mix and match.

 Grab some ko choo kah roo (Korean chilli flakes) for a more authentic taste and colour.
 It does make a difference.